NegoPrograma/round-six-simulator-backend/README.md

 # round-six-generator
-A Nest.JS based round six generator, from Round Six Series by Netflix.
+A Nest.JS based round six generator, from Round Six (or Squid Game) Series by Netflix.